yakavetsiv/ac-bo-hackathon.github.io/index.md

 {% if event_status != "over" %}

-Tentative awards for the following categories based on the judging criteria outlined in the [project guidelines](projects.md) will be announced the day after the hackathon:
+Tentative awards for the highest ranked projects by the judges will be announced the day after the hackathon:

+First-ranked: $200 Amazon gift card for each team member
+Second-ranked: $100 Amazon gift card for each team member
+Third-ranked: $50 Amazon gift card for each team member

 - **Best Overall** (500 CAD)
 - **Best Benchmark** (200 CAD)